 But the bigger reason is simple partisanship.
 Party always trumps principle.
 Just as “liberal” newsies have thrown the Catholic Church under the bus on Obama’s contraception mandate – a clear violation of the First Amendment – they hated Darth Vader too much to acknowledge his progressive views.

 Better to trumpet the words of their man Barack Obama – even if it took him three years to finally catch up with Dick Cheney.

-viagra buy canada gtalk facebook skype all in one
+generic viagra canada gtalk facebook skype all in one